timescale/docs/mst/failover.md

 ## Uncontrolled master or replica fail

-When a replica server fail unexpectedly, there is no way to know whether the server really failed, or whether there is a temporary network glitch with cloud provider's network.
+When a replica server fails unexpectedly, there is no way to know whether the server really failed, or whether there is a temporary network glitch with cloud provider's network.